Why Traditional Winemaking Matters

 Traditional winemaking's persistence manifests in many different forms, and is highly dependent on local custom, especially as it pertains to the vessels used for fermentation and aging.
 For instance, the use of clay qvevri vessels for fermentation may be traditional in the Republic of Georgia, but its use in Friuli-Venezia Giulia and many other places is still a bit of a novelty.
 (You will note that clay fermentation vessels have their own icon in this publication).

-But perhaps the biggest delineation between what is modern and what is traditional — at least for purposes of this Nebbiolo-obsessed magazine — lies in Barolo and Barbaresco, where the size of the oak vessel used plus the length of maceration time leads to spirited debate (larger botti casks and longer maceration times being "traditional," smaller barriques and short maceration being "modern").
+Perhaps the biggest delineation between what is modern and what is traditional — at least for purposes of this Nebbiolo-obsessed magazine — lies in Barolo and Barbaresco, where the size of the oak vessel used plus the length of maceration time leads to spirited debate (larger botti casks and longer maceration times being "traditional," smaller barriques and short maceration being "modern").
 This divide was often likened to a war in the 1980s and 1990s, and it has certainly cooled with the latest generation, but even then, you'll find steadfast adherents to tradition such as Bartolo Mascarello, Brezza and Oddero, whose wines have a beautiful elegance and earthy character that is only revealed because of their careful, traditional choices in the winery.
 In fact, the botti vs. barrique debate permeates much of Italy's red wines, showing up very visibly in the wines of Tuscany, Sicily, Lombardy and Abruzzo.

 So do traditional winemakers make better wine?
 That is for you to decide for yourself.
 But I will say this: their wines are more reliably distinctive, exciting and certainly compelling from a storyteller's standpoint.
 Don't be surprised if you see that botti icon showing up on many of the pages of Opening a Bottle.